Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ## Acknowlegements

-- Friends and family for their honest opinions and checking responsiveness on there devices
+- Friends and family for their honest opinions and checking responsiveness on there devices.
-- Code Institute Slack Channel for valuable guidance and opinions
+- Code Institute Slack Channel for valuable guidance and opinions.
-- Mentor Rohit for guidance
+- Mentor Rohit Sharma for his excellent guidance and advice.